 Read this entire section before beginning to pull your items together.
-Read with a hi-liter in hand and mark the things you want to make sure you remember to do.
+Read with a highlighter in hand and mark the things you want to make sure you remember to do.
 Packing light is an art.
 As you pack, check off each item so you can easily see what is still missing.
 Keep in mind, in addition to the clothes you pack you will also have the outfit you wear on the plane!
-Elementary school supplies to donate would be appreciated.

 ___ cell phone and cell phone charger